Dynamic email in Gmail launches on Android and iOS

 AMP for Email isn’t a Gmail-exclusive feature, it’s worth noting.
 Because it’s an open standard, other email providers are able to access and implement it, including Microsoft’s Outlook.com, Russia’s Mail.ru, and Yahoo Mail.
 Additionally, third-party email design and delivery platforms such as Twilio’s Sendgrid, SparkPost, Amazon SES, Amazon Pinpoint, and Litmus already support — or will soon — the AMP specification.

-“Over the past decade, our web experiences have changed enormously — evolving from static flat content to interactive apps — yet email has largely stayed the same with static messages that eventually go out of date or are merely a springboard to accomplishing a more complex task,” noted Gmail product manager Aakash Sahney.
+“Over the past decade, our web experiences have changed enormously — evolving from static flat content to interactive apps — yet email has largely stayed the same, with static messages that eventually go out of date or are merely a springboard to accomplishing a more complex task,” noted Gmail product manager Aakash Sahney.
 “If you want to take action, you usually have to click on a link, open a new tab, and visit another website.”